TolgaOk/nestedtuple/README.md

 # Nested Named Tuple

-Create a nested namedtuples using class definitions.
+Create a nested and typed namedtuple using class definitions.
 Useful for defining configs.

 ## Example